Rubber Molding: The Definitive Guide

 Liquid Injection Molding (LIM)

-Afterward, the liquid base enters the injector, similar to the regular injection process, and is heated in the mold to initiate vulcanization.
+Afterward, the liquid base enters the injector, similar material flow to the regular injection process, and is heated in the mold to initiate vulcanization.

 Liquid Injection Molding Diagram - Pre-Injection